-IATA estimates that, without CORSIA, the CO2 footprint of international aviation would increase from 600 million tonnes of CO2 in 2020 to almost 900 million tonnes of CO2 by 2035.
+IATA estimates that, without CORSIA, the CO2 footprint of international aviation would increase from slightly over 600 million tonnes of CO2 in 2019 to almost 900 million tonnes of CO2 by 2035.

 Reporting of Emissions

 Offsetting requirements started from 2021.
-At the end of each 3-year compliance period, operators will have to demonstrate that they have met their offsetting requirements by cancelling the appropriate number of emissions units.
+Upon completion of each 3-year compliance period, operators will have to demonstrate that they have met their offsetting requirements by cancelling the appropriate number of emissions units.

-To take into account the special circumstances and respective capabilities of states, ICAO member states agreed to implement CORSIA offsetting requirements in phases.
+Considering the special circumstances and respective capabilities of States, ICAO member States agreed to implement CORSIA offsetting requirements in phases.

 - From 2027, all international flights will be subject to offsetting requirements.
-However, flights to and from Least Developed Countries, Small Island Developing States, Landlocked Developing Countries and states which represent less than 0.5% of international RTK will be exempt from offsetting requirements unless these states participate on a voluntary basis.
+However, flights to and from Least Developed Countries, Small Island Developing States, Landlocked Developing Countries and States which represented less than 0.5% of the global international RTK in 2018 will be exempt from offsetting requirements unless these States participate on a voluntary basis.